VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 Type number and <Enter> or click with the mouse (q or empty cancels):
 ```

 Choose 1 for `lua_ls`, then press enter.
 A floating window will show up.
-When the server is done installing it a message should appear.
+When the server is done installing, a message should appear.

 At the moment the language server can't start automatically, restart Neovim so the language server can be configured properly.
 Once the server starts you'll notice warning signs in the global variable vim, that means everything is well and good.